intrd/nozzlr/README.md

 # Nozzlr v1.0

-Nozzlr is a multithread bruteforcer, trully modular and script-friendly - **author**: intrd@dann.com.br
+Nozzlr is a multithread bruteforcer, trully modular and script-friendly - **author**: intrd@dann.com.br & github collaborators

 The other bruteforce tools are amazing, but the hardcoded parameters make it painful to script over complex tasks.
 Nozzlr comes to solve this problem.
 All your task parameters/engine is